tuupola/slim-jwt-auth/README.md

 ## Usage

 Configuration options are passed as an array.
-The only mandatory parameter is `secret` which is used for verifying then token signature.
+The only mandatory parameter is `secret` which is used for verifying the token signature.
 Note again that `secret` is not the token.
 It is the secret you use to sign the token.

 For simplicity's sake examples show `secret` hardcoded in code.
 In real life you should store it somewhere else.
 Good option is environment variable.
 You can use [dotenv](https://github.com/vlucas/phpdotenv) or something similar for development.
 Examples assume you are using Slim Framework.